5 Artful Ways To Keep a Conversation Going

 Of course, don't ask anything inappropriate or controversial, but generally people love to talk about themselves, and they are likely more focused on how they appear to you rather than what you have said.

-Being authentic can open up a huge arena of topics and conversations to have that will help you get over those conversation blocks.
+Being authentic can open up a huge arena of topics and good conversations to have that will help you get over those awkward moments of not know what to say.

 Rather than asking a specific question, ask your conversation partner to simply tell you more about a topic that they have mentioned.